UniBwM-IFS-AILab/FRICO-Sub-Plan4Dial/README.md

 Coming soon!

-# Whats added in this branch compared with main
+# What is different from the main branch:
+For more details look into README-Mods.md file.

-    1. Essentially, we only define a slot_fill_more action type, that concatenates different slot_fill type of actions together in the beginning of the conversation.
+    1. Essentially, we only define a `slot_fill_more` action type, that concatenates different `slot_fill` type of actions together in the beginning of the conversation.